 - Long sleeves and long pants or elbow and knee pads

 - BSA Health and Medical form for every participant

 - Appropriate clothing for any weather (e.g., rain gear, jacket)

 - Optional: snacks, five-gallon bucket for Scouts to sit on, camera, chairs for adults, cash (small bills) to buy snacks from the concession stand

 Awards will be given to 1st to 3rd places in all ranks.
-Certificates will be given for cars in categories such as best design, most unique, most patriotic, did our best.

 Please read all the rules carefully and ensure that all racers are fully informed of the rules.
 Printable View.

 Each course will consist of two lanes marked in three segments.
 The width of each lane will be one or two parking spaces wide depending on the available space.
 Each segment is approximately 20-30 yards in length.
 Two Scouts will be stationed at the start of each segment - one Scout will be the driver and the other will be the pusher for that one segment.
 At the half waypoint, the car will be turned around and the Scouts will reverse their roles as driver and pusher.
 Winners of each race will be announced and the winners will continue until there is a final winner for each rank using the double-elimination system.

 - If the team has Scouts from multiple ranks, the highest-ranking Scout will determine the rank for the team.

 - Each car will be checked for length, width, front end and steering compliance specifications as outlined above.